eZanmoto/Bake/README.md

 Usage
 -----

-Run

-    go install bake

-This installs the bake executable.
-You must then set the BAKE environment variable to point to the bin directory that the executable was installed to.
-Then, to view usage information, run
+Update GOPATH with a path to the Bake directory.
+Run `make` to install `bake` to Bake/bin.

+    make

+Create a BAKE environment variable which is set to the path of the Bake directory, and update your PATH to include the Bake/bin directory.
+Run the following for usage information, and to ensure that it is running correctly.

     bake -h